Palace of Sardar: Palace’s interior

 The portraits occupied a dominant place in the architectural decoration of the palace's interior.
 Here were portraits of Fatali Shah, his heir Abbas Mirza, Sardar Huseyn-Quli and his brother.
 Judging by the sketches of the Russian artists V. Moshkov and G. Gagarin, who visited this palace in the first half of the 19th century, and by to the descriptions of other travelers, these portraits were distinguished by their liveliness and great similarity, although in general, they also wore a decorative, somewhat a conditional character.
 There were eight large portraits in the Mirror Hall of the palace.
 Some of them had inscriptions in the Azerbaijani language.

 The hall continued with a platform and a fountain in the middle, both marble paved.
 In the entire height of the site, from the side of the river, there was a huge wooden window with a frame of openwork with multi-colored glass inserted.

 On the sides of the marble platform there were two small rooms and their doors opened onto the Hall of Mirrors.
 The ceilings and the walls of these rooms were motley decorated with simple paintings.
 The back side of the Hall of Mirrors, facing the courtyard, was glazed and entirely in small frames.
 Before the renovation of the 1850s, this whole side was in the same frames with whimsical patterns and multi-colored glass as on the marble platform.
 During the renovation, the remnants of these frames were destroyed, and ordinary frames, painted with red paint, were inserted in their place.
 During the renovation, the hall was covered with an iron roof, painted in red, and the marble pool located in the courtyard, in the front of the hall, was destroyed.

 At the time of the Sardars, the entire back side of the Hall of Mirrors was hung with a large "golden curtain", which was pulled back by eight people.
 By the beginning of the 20th century, the cornice with the iron blocks of this curtain was preserved.

-The palace's architecture was stylistically connected with the one of the Sheki Khans Palace and the late Fevid Garden and park pavilions.
+The palace's architecture was stylistically connected with that of the Sheki Khans Palace and the late Fevid Garden and park pavilions.